bheimbu/evolutionary_ecology/docs/source/second_week.rst

 - What do you consider the key benefits of an online database?

 .. note::
-  Write down your answers on a sheet of paper.
+  Write down your answer on a sheet of paper.